How to Export WooCommerce Products to Google Merchant Center

 In the Drag & Drop interface, expand the Export Type section, change the Export Type to Feed, and select Google Merchant Center Product Feed:

 The edit export page will then change to show the Google Merchant Center options:

 Fields under Available Data can be used when selecting Custom Data.
 Inline PHP can also be used.

-Basic product information to export can be defined here:
+Basic product information to export can be defined as follows: